Dynamic shell variables

 Pesky little scripts

 I like writing custom scripts to automate stuff or fix repetitive headaches.
 Most of them are shell scripts, and a few of them are written in Python.
 Over the years, I’ve accumulated quite a few of them.
-I use Git and GNU stow1 to manage them across different machines, and the workflow2 is quite effective.
+I use Git and GNU stow to manage them across different machines, and the dotfile workflow is quite effective.
 However, as the list of scripts grows larger, invoking them becomes a pain because the tab completion results get cluttered with other system commands.
 Plus, often I even forget the initials of a script’s name and stare at my terminal while the blinking cursor facepalms at my stupidity. ...

 October 29, 2023